openhab/org.openhab.binding.zwave/doc/ge_smartdoorsensor_00_000.md

-## Wakeup Information ##
+### Wakeup Information

 1. Press and hold the Z-wave Button for 6 seconds.
 It will be wake up and send “Wake Up Notification CC “ to HUB.
 2. It will sleep after timeout for 10 seconds, or sleep right away when received the “Wake Up No More Information CC”.

 ## Channels
-The following table summarises the channels available for the 32563 Hinge Pin Smart Door Sensor.
+The following table summarises the channels available for the 32563 Smart Door Sensor.

 | Channel | Channel Id | Channel Type UID | Category | Item Type |
 |---------|------------|------------------|----------|-----------|